Multi-tenant design and reflections on Ameba Platform

 Conclusion

-I wrote this article while recalling the whole process of multi-tenant support at Ameba.
-Looking back, my memory is hazy in many places, and the carefully written documentation at the time saved me many times.
+I wrote this article while recalling the entire process of supporting multi-tenancy at Ameba.
+Looking back, my memory is hazy in many places, and the carefully written documentation at the time has saved me many times.

-This article is just one example within CyberAgent, but we hope it will be of use to you.
+This article is just one example from within CyberAgent, but we hope it will be of some use to you.